These 11 Military-Issued Items Are Also Available to Civilians

 Danner Rivot TFX

 Think how fast you wear through your shoes, then imagine marching all over the world in that one pair.
 Danner’s 56-ounce non-insulated boots are built to last a lifetime.
 The athletic fit leaves a little breathing room for your toes.
 Plus, the sole offers serious traction on the pivot points, meaning you can easily change direction without slipping up.
-The Rivot TFX also features a Gore-Tex liner, which will keep your foot dry and comfortable through a full spectrum of weather conditions.
+The Rivot TFX also features a Gore-Tex liner, which will keep your feet dry and comfortable through a full spectrum of weather conditions.

 Arc’teryx LEAF Cold WX Parka SVX